joeyh0/joeyh0.github.io/index.md

 # Predicting Avalanche Incidents in Colorado
 Every year, approximately 27 people die from an avalanche in the United States, with hundreds more being non-fatally buried and likely many going unreported.
 In regions that pose high risks of avalanches, this threat is more prevalent than any other natural event.
 The Colorado Avalanche Information Center (CAIC) compiles these incidents and creates routine reports of avalanche danger risks across Colorado.
-Based on this analysis, they also respond to potential threats in regions through breaking down snow slabs or shutting down roads.
-However, they need to be able to look at forecasting data to predict which regions are of highest incoming danger to decide where to allocate their resources and time.
+Based on this analysis, they also respond to potential threats in regions through breaking down snow slabs or shutting down roads.[^1] However, they need to be able to look at forecasting data to predict which regions are of highest incoming danger to decide where to allocate their resources and time.
 If we could analyze the conditions that lead up to an avalanche occurrence, we can attempt to predict regions where an avalanche is imminent and issue warnings before another incident takes place.

   Colorado fits the perfect mold to attempt this feat, being a state that occupies a third of the avalanche incidents in the United States.
 Colorado also models an environment that simultaneously is avalanche-prone and contains a wide range of varying weather conditions.
 They have high-elevation areas, an acceptable amount of precipitation, and an erratic amount of wind.
 The Colorado Avalanche Information Center also offers freely available data on each reported avalanche sighting for the past ~70 years, with details on their locations, avalanche type, date, and more.
 We can use this data alongside external weather/topographical data to try to predict and visualize why these avalanches are occurring.